-Nainital is 310 kilometers (193 miles) north east of Delhi, in the Kumaon region of the state of Uttarakhand (previously known as Uttaranchal).
+Nainital is 310 kilometers (193 miles) northeast of Delhi, in the Kumaon region of Uttarakhand (previously known as Uttaranchal).

 What to Do

 You can walk all the way around Naini Lake in about an hour.
 There are quite a few Hindu temples on the west side of the lake, including one dedicated to Naina Devi.
 Naini Lake is said to be a manifestation of the emerald green left eye of Lord Shiva's wife, Sati.
 According to Hindu mythology, her eye fell to the spot while Lord Shiva was carrying the charred remains of her body.
 She immolated herself because her father didn't approve of her marriage to him.

 Boating on the lake is an iconic thing to do in Nainital.
 Peddle boats, row boats, and small yachts are all available for hire.

 If you have kids, they'll enjoy visiting the spacious and well laid-out Govind Ballabh Pant Zoo, which has some wonderfully exotic high-altitude species.
 Get there by taxi, shuttle bus from India Hotel, or a steep 20 minute walk from the bottom end of The Mall.
 The zoo is closed Mondays and national holidays.
 Tickets for Indian adults cost 100 rupees, and children 50 rupees.
 Foreigners pay 200 rupees for adults and 100 rupees for children.